EECi/Annex_37/models/dms/README.md

 ```

 ### `model_name` 🕵️‍♂️
 Specifies the name of the model to load.
-Currently only the `vanilla` model has been implemented, which is an MLP.
+The implemented models currently include:
+- `vanilla`
+- `vanillax`
+- `conv`

+Please see the model's docstring in [utils.py](models/dms/utils.py)) file for the `mparams` of each model.

 The architecture is defined using `L`, `T` and `layers` (a list that specifies the hidden layers dimensions).